aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/index.md

 ::alert[The examples and sample code provided in this workshop are intended to be consumed as instructional content.
 These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
 These examples are not intended for use in production environments.]{type="warning"}

 ### Ready to Get Started?
-Let's begin by connecting to your EKS cluster and validating the infrastructure deployment.
+If you're accessing the workshop from an AWS Event, jump ahead to [Module Two](/3_ModuleTwo/index.html) to implement your first Coder Wordspace Templates.
+Otherwise, begin a self-guided workshop by connecting to your EKS cluster and validating the infrastructure deployment.